Understanding Rip Currents.

 They are especially powerful in larger surf, but are also found around river mouths, estuaries and man-made structures like piers and groynes.

 How to spot a rip current:

-1. discoloured, brown water (caused by sand being stirred up from the seabed)
+• Discoloured, brown water (caused by sand being stirred up from the seabed)

-2. foam on the water’s surface
+• Foam on the water’s surface

-3. debris floating out to sea.
+• Debris floating out to sea.

-4. a rippled patch of sea, when the water around is generally calm.
+• A rippled patch of sea, when the water around is generally calm.

-5. at low water when the beach is exposed, theremay be areas of standing water or sand with a rippled effect indicating where rips have been and may also be when the tide comes back in.
+• At low water when the beach is exposed, theremay be areas of standing water or sand with a rippled effect indicating where rips have been and may also be when the tide comes back in.

 How to get out of a rip: